DXtreMM/DXtreMM_TSF/README.md

 # DXtreMM_TSF

-Repository for paper, Deep Extreme Mixture Model for Time series forecasting
+Repository for paper, "Deep Extreme Mixture Model for Time series forecasting"

 This provides implementation of VD-AE classifier model and forecaster modules